Red Bull Arena (Leipzig): History

 The Zentralstadion was the only stadium in former East Germany to host games in the 2006 FIFA World Cup.
 It hosted four group matches and a round of 16 game in the tournament.
 A year earlier, it was also one of the venues for the 2005 FIFA Confederations Cup and hosted three matches of the tournament, including the third-place match.
 From 2005 to 2007, the Zentralstadion was host of the German League Cup final.

 FC Sachsen Leipzig used the stadium as a home ground from time to time between 2004 and 2007, however they moved back to their traditional home, the Alfred-Kunze-Sportpark at the start of the 2008–09 season.

 In July 2009, energy drink manufacturer Red Bull took over the license of SSV Markranstädt and renamed the team RasenBallsport Leipzig, in short RB Leipzig.
 From the outset, the new team outlined their wish to move into the tenant-less Zentralstadion and rename it the "Red Bull Arena".
 The naming rights were granted on 25 March 2010 and the stadium will be named so for a minimum period of 10 years as of 1 July 2010.
 The cost for renting the stadium will rise in accordance with the level of football RasenBallsport Leipzig are at.
 The team has pledged to upgrade the seating, install video advertising boards and make changes to the boxes and the VIP area.

 In the 2010–11 season, Hallescher FC played between three and five games at the Zentralstadion due to their own Kurt-Wabbel Stadion being renovated.

 In 2014, the stadium was ranked 17th in the country based on attendance, safety, and number of events.

+On 27 May 2026 it hosted the 2026 UEFA Conference League final between English club Crystal Palace and Spanish club Rayo Vallecano.